haibol2016/DoubletFinder/README.md

-I (Haibo Liu) have fixed the bugs in the DoubletFinder package due to incompatibility with Seurat v5.
+I (Haibo Liu) have fixed the bugs in the DoubletFinder package due to incompatibility with Seurat v5 on Jan 31, 2025.